How are SEO trends going to help my business?

 Websites that don’t adjust resolution per device, have low readability, low navigability, and slow page loading speeds won’t fare well with Google.
-To help you optimize your site, Google has provided us with this tool to check if your website accommodates mobile users.
+To help you optimize your site, Google has provided us with a Mobile-friendly test tool to check if your website accommodates mobile users.

 If you would like to stay ahead of the curve, think about implementing: